Kitio-Tek/helm-course/_exercises/06-advanced-topics/14-helm_diff_plugin.md

 # Helm Diff Plugin Guide

+> ⚠️ **IMPORTANT: Bitnami Breaking Changes**
+> Bitnami has removed older image tags from Docker Hub.
+You must use the bitnamilegacy override file when working with NGINX and other Bitnami charts.
+See [BITNAMI-WORKAROUND.md](../../BITNAMI-WORKAROUND.md) for full details.

 Welcome to the Helm Diff Plugin guide!
 In this session, we'll explore how to use the Helm Diff plugin, a powerful tool that helps visualize changes before you apply updates to your Kubernetes applications.
 Let's dive into the exciting world of Helm! 🚀

 ## Overview

 Before we jump into a step-by-step guide, why not give it a shot on your own?
-Here’s a quick summary of what we’re going to cover:
+Here's a quick summary of what we're going to cover:

 1. Open your Helm dashboard and ensure the Helm Diff plugin is listed.
-2. Install a specific version of the NGINX chart from the Bitnami repository.
+2. Install the NGINX chart from the Bitnami repository **with the bitnamilegacy override**.
 3. Install the Helm Diff plugin using your terminal.
 4. Use the Helm Diff command to compare changes before upgrading.
 5. Explore the diff output to understand the impact of the changes.